 - Grill: Finally, we cook it on the grill until charred.
 You want to get dark grill marks as these will add even more flavor and a rustic look.

-Once the tempeh is grilled on both sides, remove from heat and brush with the remaining marinade for extra flavor.
+Once the tempeh is grilled on both sides, remove from heat and brush it with the remaining marinade for extra flavor.
 And boom!
 Smoky tempeh that tastes like bacon!

-Honestly, this smoked and grilled tempeh is delicious just served with rice and greens on the side, but if you want to get fancy I have no doubt it would do wonders in grilled cheese sandwiches or served over mac and cheese.
+Honestly, this smoked and grilled tempeh is delicious served with rice and greens on the side, but if you want to get fancy, I have no doubt it would do wonders in grilled cheese sandwiches or served over mac and cheese.
 If you are into meal prep, this will be perfect as it’s loaded with protein and keeps very well in the refrigerator.

-I hope you enjoyed this quick guide, and if you are feeling like it you could even make your own tempeh by following my guide on how to make tempeh in the Instant Pot (If you don’t have an Instant Pot then use the instructions from this recipe).
+I hope you enjoyed this quick guide, and if you are feeling like it, you could even make your own tempeh by following my guide on how to make tempeh in the Instant Pot (If you don’t have an Instant Pot, then use the instructions from this recipe).
 Now you can brag you made everything from scratch!
 The one you see here was actually homemade.

 Let me know in the comments if you try this recipe!

 - Marinate: Combine the soy sauce, maple syrup, and toasted sesame oil in a small bowl.
 Place the tempeh in a ziplock freezer bag.
-Pour the marinade over the tempeh, seal the bag and gently massage the tempeh to coat it with the marinade.
+Pour the marinade over the tempeh, seal the bag, and gently massage the tempeh to coat it with the marinade.
 Place the bag in a container or baking dish just in case some of the marinade escapes.
-Let the tempeh marinate in the refrigerator for at least 12 hours, or overnight.
+Let the tempeh marinate in the refrigerator for at least 12 hours or overnight.

 - Grill: Heat a cast-iron grill pan over medium-high heat.
 Once hot, add about one tablespoon of oil and rotate the pan to coat it with oil.
 You can also use a pastry brush to spread the oil evenly.